AlphaCloudX/Operating-Systems-Memory-Allocation-Debugger/README.md

 ## **How to Run the Tests**

+Clone the project files using `git clone https://github.com/AlphaCloudX/Operating-Systems-Memory-Allocation-Grader.git` into the directory where you have your `allocator` program
+Then just copy the files from inside the folder to the current directory with `cp -r Operating-Systems-Memory-Allocation-Grader/* .`

+It should be ready to run now!

 ### **Step 1: Generate Test Files**
 Run the `runTests.sh` script, which prompts whether to select which ram sizes to test with.
 It will automatically generate the test files if they do not exist.
 ```bash